hpiwowar/citation11k/analysis/stats.md

 * NIH funding of the study, if applicable

-This study required citation counts for thousands of articles, based on  PubMed ID.
+This current study required citation counts for thousands of articles, based on PubMed ID.
 At the time of data collection, neither Thomson Reuter's Web of Science nor Google Scholar supported looking up number of citations by PubMed ID.
 This type of query was (and is) supported by Elsevier's Scopus citation database.
 Alas, none of our affiliated institutions subscribed to Scopus.
 Scopus does not offer individual subscriptions.
 A personal email to a Scopus Product Manager went unanswered.

 One author (HAP) attempted to use the British Library's walk-in access of Scopus on its Reading Room computers during a trip overseas.
 Unfortunately, the British Library did not permit any method of electronic transfer of our PubMed identifier list onto the Reading Room computers, including internet document access, transferring a text file from a USB drive, or using the help desk as an intermediary (see related policies at http://www.bl.uk/reshelp/inrrooms/stp/cond/conditions.html).
 The Library was not willing to permit an exception in this case, and we were unwilling to manually type ten thousand PubMed identifiers into the Scopus search box in the Reading Room.
 HAP eventually obtained Scopus access through a Research Worker agreement with Canada's National Research Library (NRC-CISTI), after being fingerprinted to obtain a police clearance certificate.